saltkid/gorn/README.md

 2. `--version | -v`
     - **values:** none
 ## [Flags](https://github.com/saltkid/gorn/wiki/Usage#optional-flags)
-These are the additional options that can be passed to the cli.
+These are additional options that can be passed to the cli.
 For a more detailed explanation, see [this wiki page](https://github.com/saltkid/gorn/wiki/Usage#optional-flags)

 1. `--keep-ep-num | -ken`
     - **values:** `yes | no | default | var`